There is so much more to the Miniature Bull Terrier than what meets the eyes.

 The small, wiry and fearless miniature bull terrier is much more than a naked eye can see.
 This article sheds light on all the reasons why people love it and why you should get one now.

 With its existence documented back in 1872 and origination in England, the miniature bull terrier was recognized as a breed in 1991 after getting membership from American Kennel Club (AKC) and became AKC’s 133 rd breed.
-There used to be three types of bull terrier: Miniature, toy and , but only miniature and standard bull terriers exist these days.
+There used to be three types of bull terrier: Miniature, toy and, but only miniature and standard bull terriers exist these days.
 This terrier breed is renowned across the globe due to its mind-boggling characteristics – some of which are mentioned below.

-2. The stature of miniature bull terrier makes it the best fit for those who like spending time outdoors, indulged in activities like running and jogging.
+2. The stature of miniature bull terrier makes it the best fit for those who like spending time outdoors, indulging in activities like running and jogging.
 They have a height of 10-14 inches and usually weigh 25 to 30 pounds.

 4. Like bull terriers, the miniatures also have glossy, short and fine coats.
 Short coat saves you the effort of grooming.
-Miniature bull dogs shred more frequently compared to other breeds and you might need to brush the coat daily during the shredding season.
+Miniature bulldogs shred more frequently compared to other breeds and you might need to brush the coat daily during the shedding season.
 Otherwise, brushing once or twice a week is enough for your pet.
 Rubbing the body – once or twice a week – with a wet towel can save your doggies from catching infections but it suggested that you bathe your dog using a mild shampoo and clean it well.

 5. This breed is considered one of the most active and creative breeds.
-Just like humans, they need a lot of exercise the physique and keep their mind cool.
+Just like humans, they need a lot of exercises the physique and keep their mind cool.
 They prefer taking long walks daily.
 You can let your pooch jog or romp out in a safe place.
-It helps in enhancement of their mental and physical well-being.
+It helps in the enhancement of their mental and physical well-being.